Economy of Russia: Breaking ties with the West, developing regional pan-Eurasian cooperation, tech sovereignty and self-sufficiency efforts (2022–present)

 Russia's ranking as Europe's largest economy in terms of PPP and the world's fourth largest economy was first released in May 2024.
 In July 2024, the World Bank again reclassified Russia as a high-income economy based on 2023 results.

-The 2024 budget expects revenues of 35 trillion rubles ($349 billion) with expenditure of 36.6 trillion, based on a Urals oil forecast of $71.30 per barrel, a 90.1 rubles to USD 1 exchange rate and inflation of 4.5%.
+The 2024 budget expects revenues of 35 trillion rubles ($349 billion) with expenditure of 36.6 trillion, based on a Urals oil forecast of $71.30 per barrel, a 90.1 rubles to US$1 exchange rate and inflation of 4.5%.
 Defence spending will double to 10.78 trillion, 29.4% of expenditure.
 Russia currently has a record low unemployment rate of just 3 percent, due to a demographic decline, demands of the war for industrial and military manpower, and large scale emigration.

 In January 2025, it was reported that Russia had used a two-prong strategy to finance the large costs of the Russo-Ukrainian war since early 2022.
 In addition to the official Russian government defense budget—direct financial expenditure for waging the war was estimated at US$250 billion through June 2024, rising to over 20% of annual GDP—an off-budget financing mechanism was employed to fund the war with over US$200 billion from preferential bank loans made to defence contractors and war-related businesses, loans compelled by the Russian government.
 Defense and security spending accounted for approximately 40% of Russia's total government spending in 2025, exceeding combined spending on education, healthcare, social policy and the national economy.

 Despite experiencing significant expansions in both 2023 and 2024, analysts have warned that the Russian economy risks stagnation in 2025 and onward due to labor shortages, high inflation, military overspending, falling resource prices and a dwindling National Wealth Fund.

 The Iran-EAEU FTA came into force on 15 May 2025.
 The Mongolia-EAEU Interim free trade in goods agreement signed on 27 June 2025.
 The United Arab Emirates-EAEU free trade in goods agreement signed on 27 June 2025.